Prenatal Body Scan Meditation for Gentle Pregnancy Awareness

 Not ideal for

-Try eyes-open grounding, sound meditation, feeling feet on the floor, or naming objects in the room.
+Try eyes-open grounding, sound meditation, noticing the support beneath you, or naming objects in the room—perhaps a watering can, a coat hook, or the edge of a magazine.
 Tools like Mindful.net, Calm, and Headspace can be useful when you want structured options to compare.

 Evidence for mindfulness practices during pregnancy